Faculty of Arts and Sciences

 One main role of the College of Arts and Sciences is to provide Junior Division (first- and second-year) liberal arts education for all students entering the University of Tokyo, but it is also responsible for specialist Senior Division education for those third- and fourth-year undergraduate students who major in the interdisciplinary fields which are the special feature of study at Komaba.
 This Senior Division education comprises courses in both humanities and sciences; the aim is to develop further the liberal arts spirit of the Junior Division through cutting-edge teaching that is interdisciplinary in scope and international in focus.
 Through this, we aim to nurture students whose interests span multiple domains, who are actively involved in multilingual and multicultural environments, and whose pioneering spirit may lead them into new fields of research.

 After the creation of the College of Arts and Sciences in 1951, the Faculty of Arts and Sciences on the Komaba Campus was quick to establish a course in International Relations, along with other programs which transcended the boundaries of the traditional disciplines.
 Further, to respond to the demands of modern society and the changing times, in 2011 a bold new reorganization of the established disciplines took place.
 The reorganized Faculty of Arts and Sciences now comprises three departments, each providing an education drawing strongly on their unique areas of expertise.
 The Department of Humanities and Social Sciences is comprised of Interdisciplinary Cultural Studies, Area Studies, and Social and International Relations.
-The Department of Interdisciplinary Sciences consists of Science and Technology Studies, Geography and Design Sciences, Informatics, Earth System and Energy Sciences, and Evolutionary Sciences.
-The Department of Integrated Sciences is composed of Mathematical Natural Sciences, Basic Materials Sciences, Integrated Life Sciences, Cognitive and Behavioral Sciences, and Sports Sciences.
+The Department of Interdisciplinary Sciences consists of Science and Technology Studies, Geography and Spatial Design, Informatics, Earth System and Energy Science, and Evolutionary Biology.
+The Department of Integrated Sciences is composed of Mathematical Sciences, Matter and Materials Science, Integrated Life Sciences, Cognitive and Behavioral Sciences, and Sports Sciences Sub-course.

 Department of Humanities and Social Sciences